unstoppabledomains/dev-docs/partner/partner-integration-guides/reserve-free-domain-name.md

 ---
-title: Reserve Domain Name Guide | Unstoppable Domains Developer Portal
+title: Reserve Free Domain Name Guide | Unstoppable Domains Developer Portal
-description: This guide shows how to reserve a domain name to purchase at a later date with your Partner account.
+description: This guide shows how to reserve a free and available domain name to purchase at a later date with your Partner account.
 ---

-# Reserve Domain Name Guide
+# Reserve Free Domain Name Guide

-The Partner API offers an endpoint that allows Partners to reserve available domains so they'll be minted at a later date.
+The Partner API offers an endpoint that allows Partners to reserve free and available domains so they'll be minted at a later date.
 Reserved domains become unavailable to be claimed and minted by anyone except the Partner that reserved it for 168 hours (7 days).

 ## Step 1: Retrieve Your Reseller ID and Secret API Token